hkajur/FileBasedDesktopSearchEngine/README.md

 java fdsee tokendebug filename
 ```

+Output of this file is stored to a file named fdsee_tokendebug.txt

-I have it set so now it can only accept both TEXT and HTML files
+I have it set so now it accept both TEXT and HTML files

 ```
 (docURL, wordName, wpos, attrValue)